johnwbyrd/superpawn/README.md

 - Vaguely sort of const-correct
 - Compiles cleanly in 32-bit and 64-bit modes
 - Compatible with cmake build systems
+- Transposition tables to help speed up end game

 Things it doesn't do
 --------------------

-- Check
-- Checkmate
+- Draw by repetition
 - Stalemate
 - En passant
 - Castling
 - Time controls
 - The fifty move rule
-- Transposition tables
 - Play chess well

 License